Donate Now!

 Welcome to Residency at NOSM University.

-We at the Research and Graduate Studies Office are thrilled you chose NOSM U and are excited to work with you on any research projects you embark upon in the coming years.
+We at the Research Services Office are thrilled you chose NOSM U and are excited to work with you on any research projects you embark upon in the coming years.
 We know that residency can be a stressful and very busy time, and we want to let you know that our priority is to work with you, answer any questions and direct you to the right resources.
 To that end, The Research Office has created a webpage specifically for residents which has some useful documents and resources for you.

 We also highly recommend subscribing to our biweekly research newsletter, Research Matters.
 If you have any questions, our email is research@nosm.ca.
 Depending on the type of research you choose to do, we can help you with applications for grants, Research Ethics Board applications, reporting, and manuscript preparation.
 Additionally, NOSM University has opportunities for you to share your research findings.